Compliance With Health Care Standards Is Important

 Continuous Compliance Changes

-Corporate compliance programs are required by CMS for some, but not all provider types at this point in time.
-As CMS and TMHP make changes in the guidelines mandatory corporate compliance programs may be just around the corner for many.
+CMS requires corporate compliance programs for some but not all provider types at this point.
+As CMS and TMHP make changes in the guidelines, mandatory corporate compliance programs may be just around the corner for many.